 Does anyone have a simple confirmation code for the submit button?
 I even tried adding onclick:return confirm('Are you sure you wish to submit this?'); to the "Extra attributes" field for the Submit button, which displayed in the code correctly, but had absolutely no affect whatsoever.

-No errors whatsoever.
+No errors in console?

 I ended up using this - which stops the submission with the warning, but when Cancel is clicked, it does not return to a live form.
 You just see a faded version of the form and input info with no way to edit it.
 Refreshing that presents the user with a blank form, forcing them to retype everything again.